Isle of Man: Climate

 The Isle of Man has a temperate oceanic climate (Köppen Cfb).
-Average rainfall is higher than averaged over the territory of the British Isles, because the Isle of Man is far enough from Ireland for the prevailing south-westerly winds to accumulate moisture.
+Average rainfall is higher than that of the British Isles as a whole because the Isle of Man is far enough from Ireland for the prevailing south-westerly winds to accumulate moisture.
 Average rainfall is highest at Snaefell, where it is around 1900 mm a year.
 At lower levels it can be around 800 mm a year.
 In drier spots, the Isle of Man is sunnier than either Ireland or the majority of England at 1,651 hours per year at the official Ronaldsway station.
 The highest recorded temperature was 28.9 C in Ronaldsway on 12 July 1983.
 Due to the moderate surface temperatures of the Irish Sea, the island does not receive bursts of heat that sometimes can hit Northern England.
 The stable water temperature also means that air frost is rare, averaging just ten occasions per year.